whitneyburton/portfolios/students/1610-front/eric-sayler/eric_sayler_M1.md

 ## Areas of Emphasis

 - Technical Skills
-  - learn front-end design using CSS
+  - learn front-end design and UX design
   - improve programming skills through frequent coding/practice problems
   - expand knowledge of JS with self-learning and outside practice
-  - improve understanding of software design and OOP
+  - improve understanding of software design and OOP and apply to project work
 - Behavioral Skills
   - improve pairing efficiency and partner communication
   - improve tutoring and teaching skills